-If the current version of the Database Health Checker tool does not work, you can try previous published binary object zip files.
+If the current version of the Attribute and Catalog Health Survey tool does not work, you can try previous published binary object zip files.
 At the same time please contact me to resolve the issues.
 If you discover an issue try intermediate levels to isolate where the problem was introduced.

 Handle case where attribute name is missing in attribute file